Data Privacy vs. Security: Maintaining Privacy and Security in the Digital Age

-Both security and privacy are important in the physical and digital worlds.
-Privacy is the right to control how your information is viewed and used, while security is protection against threats or danger.
-In the digital world, security generally refers to the unauthorized access of data, often involving protection against hackers or cyber criminals.
-Privacy involves your right to manage your personal information, and security is the protection of this information.
+Both security and data privacy are important in the physical and digital worlds.
+Data privacy is the right to control how your personal information is viewed and used, while security is the protection against threats through the application of safeguards.
+In the digital world, security generally refers to the protection against unauthorized access of data, often against hackers or cyber criminals.
+Data privacy involves your rights to manage, access, and view your personal information.
 Both are equally important aspects of cyber safety.
-You have privacy rights and should take measures to secure your personal information and data within the digital environment.
+You have data privacy rights and should take measures to secure your personal information and data within the digital environment.

-Computer security and privacy often overlap; however, they do pertain to two different things.
-Privacy is your personal information and how you allow it to be accessed and viewed.
-In contrast, security is the protection of this data and information.
-When you download a new app on your smartphone, you are often asked to agree to a privacy policy.
-This policy will detail what information the app is going to collect and how it will be used.
+Security and data privacy often overlap; however, they do pertain to two different things.
+For example, when you download a new app on your smartphone, you are often asked to agree to a privacy policy.
+This policy will detail what personal information the app is going to collect and how it will be used.
 It is up to you to decide if you agree to the terms or not.
+This pertains to your data privacy rights.
 With security, the goal is to safeguard your data and information, often through cybersecurity products and measures.
 Cybersecurity deals with deflecting unauthorized access to your data through leaks or breaches using security technologies and tools.

-Privacy, in short, is the right to be free from interference or intrusion — the ability to be left alone without being watched.
-Information privacy refers to the right to have control over how your personal information and data are collected, stored, and used.
-Privacy policies are in place to protect sensitive information and safeguard your identity.
-Privacy is often about using sensitive information responsibly.
+Privacy is the right to be free from interference or intrusion — the ability to be left alone without being watched.
+In the context of data, data privacy refers to the right to have control over how your personal information is collected, stored, and used.
+Privacy policies are in place to give users/data subjects more control over how their personal information is used.
 Organizations are required to be transparent about what forms of data they intend to collect, the purpose of the data collection, and where and with whom it is to be shared.
-As the user, you have to accept these terms and conditions; therefore, you have the right to control your shared information.

 Privacy is one of the most important consumer protection issues as technology continues to expand, more information is digitalized, and more measures exist to collect data.
-Businesses and apps often store data, such as this information:
+Businesses and apps often store data (most of the time personal information) such as the following:

 Security defined